fdrgsp/cali/README.md

 If the user wants to first explore and optimize parameters, a subset of wells/FOVs can be specified in the **Positions to Extract** field.
 By entering a comma-separated list of FOV position indices (obtained from the FOV table under the plate layout, e.g. `1, 3, 4` or `3-7` for a range), only those positions will be processed.
 This is useful to quickly test and optimize parameters before running the full pipeline.
 Once satisfied, the user can clear **Positions to Extract** and run the pipeline on the full dataset.

-Segmentation results and neuropil masks (if enabled) are displayed in the image viewer by clicking on “Labels”.
+Segmentation results and neuropil masks (if enabled) are displayed in the image viewer by clicking on "Labels".
 The rest of the results can be visualized in the **Visualization** tab.

 The full pipeline settings can be saved and loaded through the `save` and `load` button next to the `Run` and `Cancel` buttons.